Jaikó language: Classification

+Geographical distribution

 Jaikó was spoken around the aldeia (village) of Cajueiro, located in what is now southeastern Piauí state.
 The name is derived from the town of Jaicós, which was located in the Jaikó people's territory around the Canindé River and Gurgueia River.

-Word list
+Vocabulary

 The full Geicó word list from von Martius (1867), with both the original Latin glosses and translated English glosses, is reproduced below.